rainydio/wallet23/README.md

 ## Contract data

 Request that is waiting for confirmation is stored as reference in contract data cell.
 But if there isn't one then null is stored instead.
 Contract uses dictionary instructions to store such nullable reference.
 Dictionary store and load instructions use additional bit within cell data.
 That bit is 0 when null is stored, and it is 1 when cell reference is stored instead.
-Text below describes formats using fift serialization primitives and not to be confused with dictionaries non-standard serialization primitive `nullref,` is used instead (equivalent to `dict,`).
+Text below describes formats using fift serialization primitives and not to be confused with dictionaries non-standard serialization primitive `nullref,` is used instead of equivalent `dict,`.

 ```
 seqno 32 u,